rust-lang/blog.rust-lang.org/posts/2024-06-26-types-team-update.md

 are represented in the type system[^107421].
 This allowed us to support recursive `async`-functions without too much additional work[^117703].

-Designing the next-generation trait solver surfaced issues and future-compatability challenges of our type-alias `impl Trait` (TAIT) implementation using the old trait solver.
+Designing the next-generation trait solver surfaced issues and future-compatibility challenges of our type-alias `impl Trait` (TAIT) implementation using the old trait solver.
 We are currently reworking the design and implementation. [@oli-obk] is spear-heading this effort.
 This also impacts RPIT edge-cases, forcing us to be careful to avoid accidental breakage.